-

 This comprehensive curriculum will provide your class with a deep understanding of the fundamental concepts of forces, friction, motion, spinning, inertia, and Newton's laws of motion.

-Following the 29 minute video and series of activities your students will be able to:
+Following this 29 minute video, 18 x short form videos & student experiments & activities, your students will be able to:

 > Describe that forces can involve a push or a pull.